Vocea României: Season 9

 The ninth season of Vocea României premiered in September 2019.
 In this season, Andra was replaced by Brenciu, who last coached in season 3.
 Contestant auditions were held in Cluj-Napoca, Timișoara, Iași and Bucharest during March and April.

 The season finale aired on December 20, 2019.
 Four contestants were advanced to the final round, one from each team.
 Moldovan was announced as the winner of the season, while Țolea, Răsădean, and Bozian placed second, third, and fourth, respectively.

 "Reuniunea"

 Due to the COVID-19 pandemic, the show did not return in the fall of 2020, as usual.
 Instead, on Romania's National Day, a reunion special took place.
 The special featured all of the show's coaches so far (except for Loredana Groza, who is under contract with the rival television, Antena 1) and some of the contestants and winners.

 Season 10

 The tenth season of Vocea României premiered on September 9, 2022, after 2 years of absence due to the COVID-19 pandemic.
 In this season, Horia Brenciu was replaced by Denis 'The Motans', while Smiley was joined by Theo Rose, in a duo.
 Contestant auditions were held in Cluj-Napoca, Timișoara, Iași and Bucharest during March and April.

+Season 11

+The eleventh season of Vocea României premiered on September 8, 2023.
+Denis Roabeș announced on 11 June 2023 that he will give up to his role as a coach on the show due his plans for musical career.
+In July 2023, it was announced that Tudor Chirilă and Irina Rimes would return as coaches.
+Smiley returned as a solo coach, while Horia Brenciu joined Theo Rose in the duo chair.

+Season 12

+The twelfth season of Vocea României premiered on 13 September 2024.
+On 16 July 2024, via the show's Instagram page, Tudor Chirilă, Irina Rimes, Smiley and Horia Brenciu & Theo Rose all returned for their ninth, fifth, twelfth, sixth (Brenciu) and third (Theo Rose) seasons as coaches.

+Season 13

+The thirteenth season of Vocea României premiered on 12 September 2025.
+Tudor Chirilă, Irina Rimes, Smiley and Horia Brenciu & Theo Rose all returned for their tenth, sixth, thirteenth, seventh (Brenciu) and fourth (Theo Rose) seasons as coaches.